glitchdoescode/ai-interviewer/progress-report.md

    - ✅ Add visual indicators for interview stages and loading states
    - ✅ Create accessible and user-friendly interface design

+10. **Enhanced Dynamic Question Generation**: Implemented a comprehensive question generation system:
+    - Created `generate_interview_question` tool that adapts to candidate responses and conversation context
+    - Developed `analyze_candidate_response` tool for evaluating answers on multiple dimensions
+    - Integrated both tools into the core AIInterviewer workflow
+    - Added API endpoints for direct access to these capabilities
+    - Implemented robust error handling and fallback mechanisms
+    - Created detailed testing capabilities with a dedicated test script
+    - Questions now align with job roles, skill areas, and appropriate difficulty levels
+    - Support for conversation-aware follow-up questions that build on previous responses
+    - Detailed response analysis for identifying strengths, weaknesses and follow-up areas

 ### Next Steps
 1. Advanced AI Interviewer Features (Phase 2, Iteration 3):
-   - Enhance DynamicQuestionGenerationTool to incorporate candidate's previous responses
+   - ✅ Enhanced DynamicQuestionGenerationTool to incorporate candidate's previous responses
-   - Allow specifying difficulty level and skill areas in questions
+   - ✅ Added capability to specify difficulty level and skill areas in questions
+   - ✅ Implemented question alignment with job role profiles
-   - Improve response analysis to extract key concepts and assess depth of understanding
+   - ✅ Improved response analysis to extract key concepts and assess depth of understanding
    - Refine interview_agent prompts for more natural transitions and empathetic responses
    - Refine coding challenge initiation in `AIInterviewer._determine_interview_stage` to be job-role specific (requires passing job_role/state and adding logic to check if coding is appropriate for the role).
    - Ensure a clear and robust flow for detailed coding challenge results to be passed from the frontend (after `/api/coding/submit`) into the `message` field of `ChallengeCompleteRequest` (for `/api/interview/{session_id}/challenge-complete`), so the AI receives them for specific feedback generation.